Bardolph-Automation-Inc/bardolph/docs/controller.rst

 That stack frame is populated by zero or more `param` instructions, each with a name and a value.
 Prior to the routine call, those instructions cause parameters to be accumulated in a dictionary, which serves as an activation record.
-When the VM gets to the `call` command, that dictionary defines all of the parameters associated with that routine.
-A new stack frame with that activation record gets pushed on top of the stack, where it is accessed by the current routine's code.
-The VM then creates a new one for the subsequent routine calls.
+The `param` instructions are immediately followed by a `call` command.
+A new stack frame with that activation record gets pushed on top of the stack, where it can be accessed by `move` instructions in the current routine's code.
+The VM then creates a new staging dictionary for any nested routine calls.

 Upon exit, the stack frame is popped.
 The dictionary representing the activation record should be empty at this point.
+The stack should never be empty; in all cases, at least the root frame must be present.

+Before any routines are called, the stack has a single stack frame which represents the root, or global frame.
+Any effort to resolve a variable name first checks the top of the stack.
+If the name isn't found, the call stack then checks the root frame.

 Parsing a Routine
 ~~~~~~~~~~~~~~~~~